JanullaPolasko/Adversarial-Attack-visualization/README.md

 ## 3. Visualizing Neural Network Behavior Under Adversarial Attacks

-The core logic for visualizing how neural networks behave under adversarial attacks is implemented in `proximity_methods.py`, which defines two main analysis methods.
+The core logic for visualizing how neural networks behave under adversarial attacks is implemented in `proximity_methods.py`, which defines two main analysis methods - `compute_ratio()` and `compute_priximity()`.
 These methods aim to examine how internal activations evolve across each layer when adversarial inputs are passed through the network.

 The analysis begins by loading pre-generated adversarial examples and comparing their internal activations to those of clean training samples, layer by layer.
 This layerwise tracking helps reveal patterns of sensitivity and feature distortion under attack.
+In the end the result are also saved under subfolder named `/distanes` inside the defined `datapath()`.

 The visualization process uses various helper functions from `proximity_utils.py`, including tools for KNN counting, activation extraction, and structured comparison.
-A full example of how to apply these methods can be found in the `save_methods()` function, which demonstrates the entire pipeline for visualizing adversarial behavior.
+A full example of how to apply these methods can be found in the `save_methods.py`.
+It contains two functions, `using_projection` and `using_ratio`, which demonstrate how to call the analysis pipeline and visualize the results using tools from `visualization_utils.py`.
+These examples serve as practical guides for performing layerwise analysis and plotting model behavior under adversarial conditions.